tatianegercina/FinTech/01-Lesson-Plans/01-Intro-to-FinTech/3/LessonPlan.md

 ### 14. Student Do: FinTech Case Study (30 min)

-n this activity, students will work in pairs to create a shortened case study report on a particular FinTech company, which will be chosen from a list of case study proposals.
+In this activity, students will work in pairs to create a shortened case study report on a particular FinTech company, which will be chosen from a list of case study proposals.
 Each team will create a shared GitHub repository and write their report in markdown.

 **Instructions:** [README.md](Activities/04-Stu_Group_Case_Study/README.md)